Phishing vs. Spoofing: Similarities, Differences and How to Prevent Them

 As technology evolves, the attacks that cybercriminals use to steal private information grow more complex.
 Professionals must remain vigilant and keep security awareness a top priority to protect their businesses.
-Phishing and spoofing are two main cyberattack methods that we see over and over again.
+So, spoofing vs phishing?
+They refer to cyberattack methods that we see over and over again.

-Although people often think they’re interchangeable terms, phishing and spoofing are actually different tactics.
+Although people often think they’re interchangeable terms, spoofing vs phishing are actually different tactics.
 Cybercriminals use both to misrepresent who they are and obtain data.

-Here, we’ll define the terms, explain how they’re similar and different, and outline best practices for protecting yourself against these attacks.
+Here, we’ll define the terms, explain how they’re similar and the difference between spoofing vs phishing.
+Lastly, we’ll outline best practices for protecting yourself against these attacks.

 [Related: Protect Your Information From the Dark Web]